modelscope/agentscope/docs/tutorial/103-example.md

 message_from_bob = Msg("Bob", "What about this picture I took?", url="/path/to/picture.jpg")
 ```

-To start a conversation between two agents, such as `dialogAgent` and `userAgent`, you can use the following loop.
+To start a conversation between two agents, such as `dialog_agent` and `user_agent`, you can use the following loop.
 The conversation continues until the user inputs `"exit"` which terminates the interaction.

 ```python
 x = None